Guru2005-chaithanya/SmartCity/README.md

-1-Aim
+1-Aim:
 Design and simulate an applied Industrial Internet of Things (IIoT) Smart City in Cisco Packet Tracer that integrates: intelligent street lighting (motion- / day-night controlled), smart surveillance (webcam → tablet/controller, alerts), and fire monitoring and automated sprinklers (sensor → MCU → actuator), to demonstrate automated city monitoring, energy savings, and automatic safety response.

-2 — Problem statement
+2 — Problem statement:
 Urban areas need efficient, automated systems for public safety and energy optimization.
 Manually operated street lights and surveillance responses are slow and wasteful.
 This project simulates an IIoT solution that: reduces power usage with motion/day-night street light control, provides real-time video and motion alerts for surveillance, detects fire and automatically activates sprinklers and alarms, all implemented and demonstrated in Cisco Packet Tracer.

-3 — Scope of the solution
+3 — Scope of the solution:
 In-scope:
 Simulation of multiple street lamps with motion/day-night logic.
 Motion detectors and webcams feeding a local Home Gateway (IoT controller) and a tablet/PC dashboard.